The Sydney Habour Bridge Climb is one of the most popular activities in Sydney.

 Sydney Bridge Climb tickets

-Sydney Harbour Bridge tours are very much in demand, so it is always best to book in advance.
+Tip: Sydney Harbour Bridge tour tickets are very much in demand, so book early to avoid disappointment.

 During winter (in Australia June, July and August are the winter months!) the Sydney Harbour Bridge night climbs start before 5 pm.